Alex121619/nosql-challenge/README.md

 - Use NoSQL_setup_starter.ipynb for this section of the challenge.
 	- The magazine editors have some requested modifications for the database before you can perform any queries or analysis for them.
 Make the following changes to 	   the establishments collection:

+Part 3: Exploratory Analysis
+- Unless otherwise stated, for each question:

+	- Use count_documents to display the number of documents contained in the result.
+	- Display the first document in the results using pprint.
+	- Convert the result to a Pandas DataFrame, print the number of rows in the DataFrame, and display the first 10 rows.